particle-iot/docs/src/content/guide/tools-and-features/remote-diagnostics.md

 <img src="/assets/images/remote-diagnostics/diagnostic-failure.png"
 class="full-width" />
-<p class="caption">This Remote Diagnostic test has failed because the
+<p class="caption">This Remote Diagnostic test reports a problem because the
-device is unresponsive to attempts to ping it from the cloud</p>
+SIM is deactivated, causing 3 tests to fail</p>

 In this state, the test will be marked clearly as failing with a red "X" icon.
 In this case, we are not able to successfully communicate with the